 Overview

-- Composting: Composting provides an alternative to burning and deep burial that is a biosecure and environmentally sound method of disposal.
+- Composting: is an alternative to deep burial as a biosecure and environmentally sound method of disposal.
 Further evaluation of this method is required to ensure it is practical and operational in a large animal disease response.

-- Pyrolysis: Pyrolysis has the potential to be used as an alternative method of carcass disposal and safely remove the pathogen during large animal disease responses.
+- Pyrolysis: Pyrolysis has the potential to be used as another alternative method of carcass disposal and safely inactivates pathogens during large animal disease responses.

 Project Lead: New South Wales Department of Primary Industries and Regional Development (NSW DPIRD)